 Our courses aim to encourage an open-minded and experimental approach to printmaking.
 We look forward to meeting you and having the opportunity to work and create together.

 We hope that the following information will help make your experience on the course both informative and enjoyable.
-Please read the EP Covid guidelines in advance and arrive 5 minutes before your course starts.
+Please arrive 5 minutes before your course starts.

 What to Bring

 Please be sure to bring with you a range of reference images to work from during your course such as: Sketch books, sketch drawings, photographs, photocopies etc.

 Bring a few brushes, pens and pencils to work with.